sreejithshaji/reactjs-web3-blockchain-basic-example/README.md

 # ganache  :
 1. install and start ganache on your local network
-2. from its settings frin the port and local hostedd details
+2. from its settings find the port and local hostedd details

 # start truffle
 1. Create a project folder with project name